Google Calendar Synchronization

 This will sync every 15 minutes starting at 5 minutes past the hour.

-3 From org to Google Calendar
+From org to Google Calendar

 Back to the topic.
-To implement 1., we need org to export an .ics file, which can be achieved using the function: org-export-icalendar-combine-agenda-files.
+We need org to export an .ics file, which can be achieved using the function: org-export-icalendar-combine-agenda-files.
 This will export all entries in you agenda.
 If you only want to export certain ones, you can set up a filter.
 For this we will define a filter function and then tell Emacs to use this filter.
 The filter shown here, will exclude items with a category "google" (for example from the ical2org script) and "private" and also only export entries that have a date and a time range set (that is, a start and a end time stamp).
 You can modify the function though to do anything you want!

 ;;; define categories that should be excluded